CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     dotnet add UmbWeb package Clean

-**Action:** Run the website by issueing the following command.
+**Action:** Run the website by issuing the following command.
 This will start the website using Kestrel, and connect to the database server in the container.

     dotnet run --project UmbWeb